Photo of Janice Schroeder

 Office:1924 Dunton Tower

 My research interests cover a wide range of topics, including nineteenth-century print and oral media, voice studies, Victorian women’s and feminist writing, and contemporary adoption narratives.
-Together with my colleague Barbara Leckie, I recently published a selected edition of Henry Mayhew’s mid-nineteenth century survey of urban poverty, London Labour and the London Poor for Broadview Press.
-I am the author of two recent articles on emotional labour in Elizabeth Gaskell’s novel North and South, and am working on a book on transnational adoption narratives.
+I am the co-editor of two books: a selected edition of Henry Mayhew’s London Labour and the London Poor with Barbara Leckie (Broadview 2020), and Ordinary Oralities: Everyday Voices in History with Josephine Hoegaerts (De Gruyter 2023).
+My research has appeared in journals such as Women’s Writing, Victorian Review, Nineteenth-Century Gender Studies, Victorian Periodicals Review, and Adoption & Culture.
+I am working on a book on contemporary transnational adoption narratives.

-I am co-supervising a dissertation on remediation and London Labour and the London Poor, and I would be happy to receive proposals for doctoral research on most aspects of Victorian literature and cultural, critical voice studies, and/or adoption narratives.
-Between 2020 and 2023, I am serving as Chair of the Department of English at Carleton.
+I would be happy to receive proposals for doctoral research projects on most aspects of Victorian literature and culture, critical voice studies, and/or adoption narratives.
+Between 2020 and 2023, I served as Chair of the Department of English at Carleton and will be serving in this role again starting in 2024.

 Conferences